-Everything that is magnificent and grand, commanding, dominating, truthful, sunny, kingly, awesome (the Sun inspires awe and reverence).
+Everything that is magnificent and grand, commanding, dominating, powerful, magnetic, truthful, sunny, kingly, awesome (the Sun inspires awe and reverence).

 Truth and enlightenment

 The Sun pours its life-giving light on us and, unlike all the other bodies in our solar system, does not have a shadow side.
 Consequently it has become associated with truth and clarity, goodness and life-giving energy; being awake and alive.

 The Sun has no dark side.
 Not that it cannot harm.
 If you expose yourself for too long or too closely with the Sun you will get burnt.
 This is reflected astrologically in the concept of combustion and ‘under the sunbeams’, where a planet in close proximity to the Sun is rendered ineffective or invisible because of the Sun’s brightness.
 However by itself the Sun is life-giving and associated with truth.

 The Sun is associated with enlightenment because it fills our world with light.
 It is the source of all light in our solar system and the other bodies can at best only reflect its light.
 Its light is blinding when view directly.
 It is the most physical representitive of divinity and the light of truth in our physical universe.